mapbox/cloudfriend/lib/shortcuts/api.md

         specify the name of the condition here.
 See [AWS documentation][70] (optional, default `undefined`)
     -   `options.DependsOn` **[String][52]** Specify a stack resource dependency
         to this SQS queue.
 See [AWS documentation][71] (optional, default `undefined`)
+    -   `options.ExistingTopicArn` **[String][52]?** Specify an SNS topic ARN to subscribe the queue to.
+        If this option is provided, TopicName is irrelevant because no new topic is created.
     -   `options.TopicName` **[String][52]** See [AWS documentation][111] (optional, default `'${stack name}-${logical name}'`)
     -   `options.DisplayName` **[String][52]** See [AWS documentation][112] (optional, default `undefined`)
     -   `options.DeadLetterVisibilityTimeout` **[Number][62]** [VisibilityTimeout][100] for the dead-letter queue (optional, default `300`)